pptyasar/LeetMe/Readme.md

 <details>
 <summary>459.
 Repeated Substring Pattern</summary>

-**Description:** Given a string s, check if it can be constructed by taking a substring of it and appending multiple copies of the substring together.
+Given a string s, check if it can be constructed by taking a substring of it and appending multiple copies of the substring together.

-**Example:** Input: s = "abab"; Output: true
+Input: s = "abab"; Output: true

 ```java
 class Solution {